srk/QuantVec/QuantVec-tools/critic2sumviz/README.md

   --scaling SCALING  Optional scaling to apply to bondvectors ['ellipticity','none'] --celllabels       Generate cell index labels on the atoms
 ```
 This program reads the output of the versatile CRITIC2 (https://github.com/aoterodelaroza/critic2) code, which can, among many other things, locate and evaluate critical points in fields produced by electronic structure codes, such as grids of electron density.
-It can also read the optional subsidiary output of CRITIC2 produced by the FLUXPRINT keyword within that program (and recorded in , which can contain detailed information on bond-paths.
+It can also read the optional subsidiary output of CRITIC2 produced by the FLUXPRINT keyword within that program (and recorded in a file with suffix `_flux.txt`) , which can contain detailed information on bond-paths.

 It produces a .sumviz-format molecular graph file which contains both details of the critical points *and* the bond-paths, together with a .path-format file for every section of every bond-path between nuclear attractors.
 For an example a bond path, complete with its bond-critical point (BCP), between attractors A and B might, schematically, look like: